in-toto/in-toto/demo-opensuse/Offline-demo.md

 ### Define software supply chain layout (Alice)
 We will define the software supply chain layout.
 To simplify this process, we provide a script that generates a simple layout for the purpose of the demo.

-In this software supply chain layout, we have Alice, Bob and Carl.
+Like in the on-line example, Alice, Bob and Carl will carry out the steps in this software supply chain.
 Alice is the project owner that creates the root layout.
-Bob, is the developer who clones the project's repo and performs some pre-packaging editing.
-Carl is the builder who then tests the build and verifies that its fit to ship.
-Carl then builds the RPM.
+Bob, is the developer who clones the project's repo and performs some pre-packaging edits.
+Carl then builds the sources and verifies that its fit to ship.
+Carl then packages the built binary into an RPM.

 Create and sign the software supply chain layout on behalf of Alice
 ```shell